yamasato/DISKS/DISKScode/README.md

 placing particles in concentric rings.
 All you have to do is choice of a density profile and parameters of a disk.
 If you have any question or comment, please do not hesitate to contact us.
-Our e-mail address is [yamamoto.s.an-at-geo.titech.ac.jp](yamamoto.s.an-at-geo.titech.ac.jp).
+Our e-mail address is <yamamoto.s.an-at-geo.titech.ac.jp>.

 ##USAGE
 1. SYNOPSIS